roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

-Kyoka-chan was the hero that saved me from being harassed.
+Kyoka-chan was the hero who saved me from being harassed.
-She the only one to name me a friend.
+She—the only one to name me a friend.
 "There is nothing strange with you, Minami-chan.
 After all, you are so cute."
 I vividly remember that time of her saying it, and embracing me closely after driving a bully away.

-Her gentle voice resemble a vanilla ice cream texture.
+Her gentle voice that resembled a vanilla ice cream texture.
-The fragrance of her flower shampoo filled my lungs.
+The fragrance of her flower that shampoo filled my lungs.
-I could feel it through the uniform—her warmth that pounding  within the depth of her soft chest.
+Her warmth that pounding  within the depth of her soft chest—I could feel it through the uniform.

-Upon her parting my body, arranging my ruffled hair with her little hand, and aligning my shifted eye-glasses with both of her hands, I could  plainly see the contour of her smile, reflected in the middle of a world.
+Upon her parting my body, arranging my ruffled hair with her petite hand, and aligning my shifted eye-glasses with both of her hands, I could  plainly see the contour of her smile, reflected in the middle of a world.
 "I would like to be friends with you, Minami-chan."
 Her saying so.